Information Updated March 2020

 Delano Area Council for Arts and Culture

-The Delano Area Council for Arts and Culture came together in spring 2009 to “empower people to think, work and live creatively through art and cultural experiences.”
+Delano Area Council for Arts and Culture began in 2009 to promote collaboration and provide support to other community arts and cultural organizations.
+Its Mission is: Empower people to think, work and live creatively through arts and cultural experiences.
+It provides art and cultural events for all ages.

-The City of Delano and the Arts Council established the Highway 12 Sculpture Park and in May 2017 a labyrinth will be installed there.
-The community was engaged in planning, fund raising and publicizing the labyrinth.
-The Council is actively looking for local artists to submit proposals for additional sculptures.
+The City of Delano and the Arts Council established the Highway 12 Sculpture Park in May 2007.
+The Arts Council is actively looking for local artists to submit proposals for additional sculptures.

 Delano Athletic Club

-The Delano Athletic Club (DAC) was founded in 1948 by Father Handzel, Perry Ditty, Valentine “Dutch” Styrbicky, and Fred Parsons.
-The organization’s purpose is to help improve local baseball and softball facilities and support youth and adult athletic programs.
+The Delano Athletic Club was founded in 1948 by Father Handzel, Perry Ditty, Valentine “Dutch” Styrbicky, and Fred Parsons.
+The organization’s main purpose is to help improve local baseball facilities and support youth and adult athletic programs.

 Delano Boy Scout Troop 273

-The Delano Boy Scout Troop 273 was founded in the 1940s.
+The Delano Boy Scout Troop 273 was founded in 1928, and the local pack was started in 1940.

 The purpose of the organization is to provide an educational program for boys and young adults to build character and leadership skills.